BHP warns of job cuts in coal as China cools

 LONDON Britain's top share index ended slightly lower on Tuesday, pausing after a five-day winning streak as Rolls-Royce tumbled after reporting a record loss.

-SYDNEY BHP Billiton (BHP.AX) (BLT.L) said on Thursday that worsening market conditions could lead to job cuts at its Australian coal mines, as slowing industrial activity in China forces global miners to scale back operations.
+SYDNEY BHP Billiton (BHP.AX) (BLT.L) said on Thursday jobs could go at its Australian coal mines as the company faces a deteriorating market, the latest sign of global miners scaling back operations due to slowing industrial activity in China.

-Global coal output is set to shrink over the next year or two as miners grapple with a combination of low prices, weak demand and currency headwinds, and high-cost Australian operations are under particular pressure.

-Australia's mining boom has hinged on China importing hundreds of millions of tonnes of iron ore, coal, copper and other minerals for most of the past decade, but China's economy is now growing at its slowest pace in more than three years.
+The prospect of job cuts raises doubts about the strength of Australia's mining boom, which has hinged on China importing hundreds of millions of tonnes of iron ore, coal, copper and other minerals year-in and year-out for most of the past decade.

-In a 50-50 partnership with Japan's Mitsubishi (8058.T), BHP operates half a dozen coal mines in Queensland's Bowen Basin, yielding mostly metallurgical coal for steelmaking.
-At peak output, they can supply a fifth of the world's traded coal.
+In a 50-50 partnership with Japan's Mitsubishi (8058.T), BHP operates a half-dozen coal mines in Queensland's Bowen Basin, yielding mostly metallurgical coal used in steel making.
+At peak output, they can supply up to a fifth of the world's traded coal.

 BHP earlier this year closed one of the mines outright, citing poor profit margins.
-Closest rival Rio Tinto (RIO.AX) (RIO.L) also said in July it was cutting an unspecified number of jobs at one of its Australian coal mines.
+The company's closest rival Rio Tinto (RIO.AX) (RIO.L) in July said it was cutting an unspecified number of jobs at one of its Australian coal mines as coal prices slid.

-"Against a backdrop of increasing costs and falling commodity prices, we continue to focus on reducing our overheads and operating costs," BHP said.
+"Against a backdrop of increasing costs and falling commodity prices, we continue to focus on reducing our overheads and operating costs," BHP said in an emailed statement.

 "We don't intend to provide any detail about specific adjustments, but clearly there may be some impact on jobs in some areas," it added, responding to a question about reports of job losses at its coal mines.

-Softening demand growth in China has hammered prices of coal, iron ore and other commodities to their lowest levels in years, bruising the profits of miners such as BHP, Brazil's Vale SA (VALE5.SA), Xstrata XTA.L and AngloAmerican (AAL.L).
+Softening demand growth in China, where the economy is expanding at its slowest pace in more than three years, has hammered prices of coal, iron ore and other commodities to their lowest levels in years, bruising the profits of miners such as BHP, Brazil's Vale SA (VALE5.SA), Xstrata XTA.L and AngloAmerican (AAL.L).

-BHP has abandoned an $80 billion five-year spending plan announced in 2011 when commodities markets were still firing, and has since signalled it would review its project pipeline.
+BHP has abandoned an $80 billion five-year spending plan announced in 2011 when commodities markets were still firing, and has since signalled it would review its project pipeline and focus on cutting costs.

+Until recently, growing demand for commodities was driving a hiring spree by miners.
+High wages and tantalising benefits, such as condominium-style mining camps and two-week-on 10-days-off rosters that could include flights to exotic places like Bali became commonplace.

+"The sector has gone to accounting for 9 percent of overall GDP from 3 percent in the past," said Ric Deverell, global head of commodities research at Credit Suisse.

-ANZ Bank last week downgraded its commodity price forecasts by an average 4 percent in 2012 and 3.4 percent for 2013, the biggest revisions being for iron ore and coal, which the bank said were being heavily affected by the slowdown in China's demand growth and falling steel prices.
+ANZ Bank last week downgraded its commodity price forecasts by an average 4 percent in 2012 and 3.4 percent for 2013.
+The biggest revisions have been made to iron ore and coal, which the bank said were being heavily impacted by the slowdown in China's demand growth and falling steel prices.

+BHP employs about 10,000 at its Queensland coal mines run with Mitsubishi, including 3,500 unionised staff already engaged in an 18th month dispute over conditions and job protection.

+Union representatives could not immediately be reached for comment, but one industry source estimated about 100 jobs could go at BHP, including staff employed by independent contractors.

 Prices for Australian thermal coal, which BHP also mines, have dropped about 18 percent since the beginning of the year to just under $93 per tonne, but have recovered from two-year lows under $90 per tonne seen in June of this year.